ids/cluster-builder/docs/kubernetes-iscsi-storage.md

 And you can run a benchmark test job on the Targetd iSCSI volumes:

-        kubectl apply -f coreos-iscsi-bench-pvc.yml
+        kubectl apply -f iscsi-bench-pvc.yml
         (wait 10 secs)
         kubectl get pvc
         kubectl get pv
-        kubectl apply -f coreos-iscsi-bench-job.yml
+        kubectl apply -f iscsi-bench-job.yml

 > For better performance consider using Thickly provisioned VMware VMDK volumes.

-Once your pod is running and you see the the PVCs are bound, your CoreOS cluster is ready to use dynamic iSCSI PVC provisioning and static iSCSI PVC storage.
+Once your pod is running and you see the the PVCs are bound, your `kubeadm` cluster is ready to use dynamic iSCSI PVC provisioning and static iSCSI PVC storage.

 Enjoy :)